 The existing pneumatic main air supply system shall be modified as required and reused to serve existing pneumatic controls that are to remain, and shall be extended as necessary to serve new pneumatic controls.
 Where existing pneumatic controls are removed, main air piping shall be removed back to the point of connection to the main air supply which remains in use, and shall be capped or plugged.

 Existing valves and dampers and their operators may be reused only when pre-approved by the USPS.
-Contractor shall lubricate all damper linkages of dampers being controlled under this project.
+Lubricate all damper linkages of dampers being controlled under this project.

 Other materials and equipment not specifically mentioned herein may be reused only if specifically allowed by indications on the drawings.